Moroccan Mint Tea Recipe: How to Make It the Traditional Way

 - Green tea has the best flavor when infused at 75-80°C (167-176°F).
 If you use too hot water it creates bitterness which we don't want to!

-- For the best result use loose-leaf green tea, but green tea bags will work fine too.
+- For the best result use loose-leaf green tea, but green tea bags will work too.

-- This recipe is for four servings, but the serving glases are so tiny, that we usually take seconds.
+- This recipe is for four servings, but the serving glases are so tiny, that we usually make it for two and take seconds.
 Mind still that the drink is very sweet, so one glass might just be satisfying enough.
-Feel free to adjust the amount of sugar to your liking.
+Feel free to adjust the amount of sugar to your liking!

 Recommended Products